shd101wyy/Yo/DESIGN.md

   }
   ```

+NOTE: We can pass normal function ()=>() to a function argument that expects a closure, but not the other way around.

 ### Closure group `In Design`

 The collection of functions sharing the same closure is called a **closure group**.